“Okay, but how do you get protein???”

 There are many varieties of beans and legumes, including pinto beans, black beans, kidney beans, garbanzo beans (chickpeas), and white beans (great northern beans).
 Canned beans are already cooked, so they can be eaten cold in your meals or sauteed for a few minutes with spices and a little oil to add flavor.

 A great introduction to beans?
-The classic Burrito Bowl!
-This Workweek Lunch staple works great with black beans, kidney beans, and pinto beans.
+Our delicious sweet potato and black bean quesadillas.
+This Workweek Lunch staple has been a favorite among members for years because it is super easy to make and incredibly tasty.
 Beans can also be mashed to make your own burgers too, like with these veggie burgers made from white beans or these Chipotle Black Bean Burgers.

 How do I meal prep with lentils?